Shampoo Just Got Really Interesting

-Michael Gordon, founder of Bumble and bumble and current brain trust behind the boundary breaking (and Refinery29 obsession) hair artist collective Hairstory, has a beef with the shampoo aisle.
+Michael Gordon, founder of Bumble and Bumble and current brain trust behind the boundary breaking hair artist collective Hairstory, has a beef with the shampoo aisle.
 Mainly he feels that shampoos today are "detergent."
 Sulfate-free, cleansing conditioner, and even baby shampoo all fall under the detergent umbrella.

 According to Gordon, that detergent is "bad for the hair and the scalp.
 The basic premise of shampoo is a bad idea."
 It's this detergent, he notes, that makes conditioner necessary — by stripping it of natural oils, a smoothing moisturizer (and sometimes a hair mask in addition) is needed to replenish that now dry, damaged hair follicle.
 Gordon compares it to a fabric softener for hair.
 "You get hair that I liken to overcooked spaghetti," says Gordon.
 "Then you need to put lots of things in it and it becomes less predictable.
 Is it bad?
 It's not going to kill you, but it's unnecessary."